Podcast: All the latest from the SCN family of Pittsburgh Steelers shows, Wednesday edition

 Listen to the show on the player below:

-The Scho Bro Show: Will the Steelers do the safety dance again this offseason?
+The Scho Bro Show: How long is long enough for Steelers draft picks?

-The Steelers waited until draft week to sign safeties last season.
-Damontae Kazee is in, but will they do that dance again with Terrell Edmunds?
+The Steelers moved on from two former first round picks this year, how much time should players be given to succeed?
 This will be just one of the subjects that will be discussed on the Scho Bro Show. the brotherly love entry of the Steel Curtain Network’s family of podcasts.

 As always, it sure is a good time to get on the airwaves and discuss the black-and-gold.
 On this show, Dave and Big Bro Scho break down all things Steelers, still talk stats, and also answer questions from fans!